nchursin/apex-lightbulbs/README.md

 1. Add method overload

 Planned features:
-1. Select constructor to add a parameter.
-Currently adds to the first constructor in class
 1. Add explicit getter and setter
 1. Add constructor overload
 1. Make test compile for TDD